sylabs/singularity-cri-userdocs/docs/k8s.rst

 That's it!
 After you completed those steps for a node, consider it configured to use Singularity as a container runtime.
-For examples refer to :ref:`basic usage section <basic_usage>`.
+For examples refer to :ref:`examples section <examples>`.

 GPU device plugin
 -----------------